giellalt/lang-apu/src-fst-root.lexc.md

-Derivations are classified under the morphophonetic form of the suffix, the source and target part-of-speech.
+Derivations are classified under the morphophonetic form of the suffix, the source and target part-of-speech. inhi verbal noun indicating instrument or result: ‘things to V with’ or ‘things to V’ (Facundes 2001: 240)

+this is for contractions, which usually involve a personal pronoun followed by a verb or noun with word-initial vowel.

 Morphophonology
 To represent phonologic variations in word forms we use the following